Sevii/agent-marketplace/plugins/hook-logger/README.md

 2. The hook-logger.sh script receives event data via stdin
 3. Script adds a timestamp to the event
 4. Script acquires a file lock to ensure thread safety
-5. Script reads the existing log file (or creates it if missing)
-6. Script appends the new entry to the entries array
+5. Script appends the event as a new line to the log file (NDJSON format)
-7. If entries exceed 1000, script keeps only the last 1000
+6. If total lines exceed 1000, script rotates the file keeping only the last 1000 lines
-8. Script writes the updated log back with pretty-printing
-9. Script releases the lock and exits
+7. Script releases the lock and exits

+The NDJSON format enables efficient appending without parsing the entire file, making logging fast and scalable.

 ## License